-We are guided throughout by the hulq' umi num teaching Mukw' stem 'o' slhilhukw'tul which translates roughly to "Everything is interconnected" or "we are all in this together," (check this) as well as the belief that if we take care of the watershed, the watershed will take care of us.
+We are guided throughout by the hulq' umi num teaching Mukw' stem 'o' slhilhukw'tul which translates roughly to "Everything is interconnected" as well as the belief that if we take care of the watershed, the watershed will take care of us.

-Milestones on our 10th Anniversary
+Milestones on our Tenth Anniversary

 - Cowichan Lake weir engineering is underway. - Koksilah Watershed Sustainable Planning is underway and co-governed by Cowichan Tribes and the BC Government. - Cooperative approaches have been established in both the Cowichan and Koksilah to peacefully negotiate how to manage low river flows during dry seasons. (in-season EFlow committees) - Four Working Groups are active in the collaborative pursuit of six of the seven CWB targets.
-(The 5th working group is taking a break while CVRD sets their plans for regional water conservation under the new Drinking Water and Watershed Protection service.) - Dedicated and skilled stewardship groups throughout the watershed coordinate with us on specific features they are working to restore, such as Cowichan estuary, Koksilah watershed, Somenos and Quamichan sub-basins, Lake Cowichan, and riparian habitats. - Over \$35 million in federal and provincial grants has been raised in the past few years for projects directly related to our priorities and targets, by Cowichan Tribes, CVRD, and the Cowichan Watershed Society.
-In addition, the CWB helped in provincial efforts to establish sustained funding sources for watershed work.
+(A fifth group is inactive while CVRD sets their plans for regional water conservation under the new Drinking Water and Watershed Protection service.) - Dedicated and skilled stewardship groups throughout the watershed coordinate with the CWB on specific features they are working to restore, including Cowichan estuary, Koksilah watershed, Somenos and Quamichan sub-basins, Lake Cowichan, and riparian habitats. - Over \$30 million in federal and provincial partnership grants is currently supporting projects directly related to our priorities and targets, led by Cowichan Tribes, CVRD and many smaller organizations.
+In addition, the CWB supported provincial efforts to establish sustained funding sources for BC-wide watershed work.